Understanding the Health Risk Assessment for Firearms Licences in NSW

 Why the Health Risk Assessment is Important

 Firearms are inherently dangerous tools.
-Even responsible owners must be physically and mentally capable of managing them safely.
+Responsible owners must be physically and mentally capable of managing them safely.
 The Health Risk Assessment helps prevent accidents, misuse, and violence by:

 Reducing the risk of firearm-related injuries and deaths